Vendetta (2015 film)

-Vendetta is a 2015 American vigilante action film directed by the Soska sisters starring Dean Cain, Paul Wight (the Big Show), and Michael Eklund.
+Vendetta is a 2015 American vigilante action film directed by the Soska sisters starring Dean Cain, The Big Show, and Michael Eklund.
 It is the first film in the "Action Six-Pack" series.
 The film was released in a limited release and through video on demand on June 12, 2015.

 Plot

 When his pregnant wife is violently killed by a criminal whom he put away, Mason, a hard-nosed detective, deliberately gets arrested to get revenge.
 While inside, Mason discovers a new criminal enterprise that those behind it would kill to protect.